drock5619/guide/src/pages/linux/10-simple-and-useful-linux-commands/index.md

 Here are the list of commands frequently used by adiminstrator.
 This is not a complete but it’s a compact list of commands to refer when needed.

+11. 'touch' The touch command is used to creat a file.
+It can be anything from an empty txt file to an empty zip.
+ -"touch new.txt"